-As Mercedes-Benz Finance has accepted my provisional decision and Mr J hasn't responded to it, I see no reason to change the findings that I set out in my provisional decision.
+As Miss T hasn't responded to my provisional decision and Mercedes-Benz Finance has accepted it, I see no reason to change the findings that I set out in my provisional decision.

 Putting things right

 I find that it would be fair and reasonable for Mercedes-Benz Finance to take the actions described in my provisional decision and as set out below.